Gitoffthelawn/sp-autoplan/README.md

 That's it.
 I strongly recommend to adjust the settings and save them.
 Each option in the UI is self-explained.

+You can also find a tutorial in [Wiki](https://github.com/00sapo/sp-autoplan/wiki).

 ## Features